Great Smoky Mountains Synchronous Fireflies

 One of the most exciting natural events in the Smokies.

-Every year in late May to early June, thousands of visitors gather near the popular Elkmont Campground to observe the naturally occurring phenomenon of a firefly species that flashes synchronously.
+Every year in late May or early June, hundreds of visitors near Elkmont Campground see the naturally occurring phenomenon of Photinus carolinus, a firefly species that flashes synchronously.
 Synchronous fireflies (Photinus carolinus) are one of at least 19 species of fireflies that live in Great Smoky Mountains National Park and are one of only a couple species in North America whose individuals are known to synchronize their flashing light patterns.
-Since 2006, access to the Elkmont area has been limited in the Great Smoky Mountains National Park during the eight days of predicted peak activity in order to reduce traffic congestion and provide a safe viewing experience for visitors that minimizes disturbance to these unique fireflies during the peak mating period.
+Since 2006, the National Park Service has limited access to the Elkmont area to the eight days of predicted peak firefly activity.
+This helps reduce traffic congestion, provides a safe viewing experience for visitors, and minimizes disturbances to these unique fireflies during their two-week mating period.

 © Firefly Experience - Radim Schreiber